 30 Jan 4 Tips for Effective Forklift Fleet Management

 Whether you have an operation with 1, 10, or 100 forklifts, one of the biggest keys to productivity is keeping a handle on your fleet.
-Without a well-managed forklift fleet, warehouse and distribution center systems begin to break down along with the equipment.
-When a fleet is properly managed, however, uptime is increased, cost of ownership is reduced, and operations continue to run smoothly and efficiently resulting ultimately in greater output and success.
+Without effective forklift fleet management, warehouse and distribution center systems begin to break down along with the equipment.
+When an operation properly manages its fleet, however, uptime is increased, cost of ownership is reduced, and operations continue to run smoothly and efficiently resulting ultimately in greater output and success.

 All of that seems to be pretty common sense.
 Every piece of an operation has to be managed well in order for the whole to operate seamlessly.
 The problem with forklift fleet management, though, lies in the intricacy of the equipment.
 You’re not worried about just the piece of equipment, you’re worried about all the parts and pieces – the tires, the batteries, the chargers, the engine.
 How do you keep all that in check and still run a company?